nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 ![VM Launch Instance Networks](images/launch_networks.png)

 - **Security Groups:** tab: Make sure to add the security group where you enabled SSH.
+To add an SSH security group first, see [here](../access-and-security/security-groups.md).

 ![VM Launch Instance Security Groups](images/launch_security_groups.png)

 - **Key Pair:** Add the key pair you created for your local machine/laptop to use with this VM.
+To add a Key Pair first, see [here](../access-and-security/create-a-key-pair.md).

 ![VM Launch Instance Key Pairs](images/launch_security_key_pairs.png)